tavaa/ADVANCED_PROGRAMMING_24_25/final_exam/README.md

    *cmake*

-   In order to build the scientific_toolbox, run the bash script that works with CMakeLists.txt
+   In order to build the module, run the bash script that works with CMakeLists.txt

    ```bash
    chmod +x build_project.sh